garfieldius/t3ll/README.md

 t3ll opens its editor inside a Google Chrome or Chromium window.
 If none can be found on the system, the latest version will be downloaded automatically.

-Installation can be done with homebrew (MacOS and Linux) or simple binary downloads:
+Installation can be done with homebrew (macOS and Linux) or simple binary downloads:

 #### Homebrew